wethegit/wtc-perspective-card/README.md

 <a name="PerspectiveCard+pointerEnter"></a>

 ### perspectiveCard.pointerEnter(e)
-The event listener for the pointer enter event
+The event listener for the pointer enter
 This sets the pointerControlled property to true, updates the target zoom and adds the class `perspective-card--over` to the element.